puppetlabs/puppet-docs/source/puppet/5.0/modules_installing.markdown

 [score]: /forge/assessingmodulequality.html
 [environment]: ./environments.html

-This page explains how to install and manage modules using the `puppet module` command.
+Install and manage Puppet Forge modules with the `puppet module` command.

-* [See "Module Fundamentals"][fundamentals] to learn how to use and write Puppet modules.
+* [Module fundamentals"][fundamentals]: How to use and write Puppet modules.
-* [See "Publishing Modules"][publishing] to learn how to contribute your own modules to the Forge, including information about the Puppet module tool's `build` and `generate` actions.
+* [Publishing modules][publishing]: How to publish your modules to the Puppet Forge.
-* [See "Module Metadata"][metadata.json] for information about the metadata.json file.
-* [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and how to sync them to agent nodes.
+* [Using plug-ins][plugins]: How to arrange plug-ins (like custom facts and custom resource types) in modules and sync them to agent nodes.
-* [See "Documenting Modules"][documentation] for a README template and best practices for documenting your module.
+* [Documenting modules][documentation]: A module README template and information on providing directions for your module.

+{:.concept}
 ## About `puppet module`

 The [Puppet Forge][forge] is a repository of modules written both by Puppet and by the Puppet user community.
 These modules solve a wide variety of problems, and using them can save you time and effort.

-The `puppet module` tool provides a command line interface for managing modules from the Forge.
+The `puppet module` command provides an interface for managing modules from the Forge.
 Its interface is similar to several common package managers (such as `gem`, `apt-get`, or `yum`).
 You can use the `puppet module` command to search for, install, and manage modules.

 > **Important:** If you are using [Code Manager][code_mgr] or [r10k][r10k], do not use the `puppet module` command to install or manage modules.
 Instead, use a [Puppetfile][puppetfile] to manage modules in your environments.
 In particular, note that Code Manager purges modules that were installed to the live code directory with the `puppet module` command.

 > **Solaris Note:** To use `puppet module` commands on Solaris systems, you must first install gtar.

+{:.section}
 ### Using `puppet module` behind a proxy

 To use the `puppet module` command behind a proxy, set the following, replacing `<PROXY IP>` and `<PROXY PORT>` with the proxy's IP address and port: